Provisional improvement notices (PINs) and direction to stop unsafe work

 Stopping unsafe work

-The law gives workers the right to stop unsafe work if they have a reasonable concern that they (or someone else) would be exposed to a serious and immediate WHS risk.
+The law gives workers the right to stop unsafe work if they have a reasonable concern that they (or someone else) could be exposed to a serious and immediate WHS risk.
+If a worker stops unsafe work without informing their HSR they must notify their PCBU as soon as possible.

 An HSR can direct one or more of the workers in their work group to stop unsafe work.
-The HSR must have completed an HSR course approved by the Work Health and Safety Commission.

-An HSR can direct workers in another work group to stop unsafe work if the HSR and deputy HSR of the other work group are not available and:
+An HSR can direct workers in another work group to stop unsafe work if the HSR and the deputy HSR of the other work group are not available and:

 • there is a serious or immediate WHS risk that affects another work group, or